River Don, Aberdeenshire

 The River Don (Abhainn Dheathain) is a river in north-east Scotland.
+At 135 km in length, it drains a catchment of 1312 km2.
 It rises in the Grampians and flows eastwards, through Aberdeenshire, to the North Sea at Aberdeen.
 The Don passes through Alford, Kemnay, Inverurie, Kintore, and Dyce.
 Its main tributary, the River Ury, joins at Inverurie.

 Course of the river

 The Don rises in the peat flat beneath Druim na Feithe, and in the shadow of Glen Avon, before flowing quietly past the ice-age moraine and down to Cock Bridge, below the picturesque site of the Delnadamph Lodge, demolished in 1988.
-Several streams, the Dhiver, Feith Bhait, Meoir Veannaich, Cock Burn and the Allt nan Aighean merge to form the embryonic Don.
+Several streams, the Dhiver, Feith Bhait, Meoir Veannaich, Cock Burn and the Allt nan Aighean merge to form the headwaters of the Don.
 Water from the north of Brown Cow Hill drains into the Don, while water from the west side runs into the River Spey and that from the south side into the Dee.
-The Don follows a circuitous route eastwards past Corgarff Castle, through Strathdon and the Howe of Alford before entering the North Sea just north of Old Aberdeen.
+The Don follows a circuitous route eastwards past Corgarff Castle, through Strathdon and the Howe of Alford before entering the North Sea at Bridge of Don, just north of Old Aberdeen.

 The chief tributaries are Conrie Water, Ernan Water, Water of Carvie, Water of Nochty, Deskry Water, Water of Buchat, Kindy Burn, Bucks Burn, Mossat Burn, Leochel Burn and the River Ury.

 History

-The river was recorded by the 2nd century AD cosmographer Ptolemy of Alexandria (d. c 168) as Δηουανα Devona, meaning 'goddess', an indication the river was once a sacred one.
 Near Kintore, not distant from the Don, is the Deers Den Roman Camp.
 In 1750 the Don's lower reaches were channelled towards the sea, moving its confluence with the sea northwards.